 Prince Charles unveils Waterloo memorial in Belgium

-Britain's Prince Charles and his wife Camilla on Wednesday unveiled a memorial to the allied soldiers who defeated French emperor Napoleon's forces at the Battle of Waterloo two hundred years ago.
+Britain's Prince Charles and his wife Camilla on Wednesday unveiled a memorial to the allied soldiers who defeated French emperor Napoleon Bonaparte's forces at the Battle of Waterloo two hundred years ago.

-Charles, the heir to Queen Elizabeth II's throne, unveiled a statue of two life-size soldiers closing the farm's north gates to commemorate the British, Prussian, Dutch and Belgian soldiers who died.
+Charles, who is heir to the throne, unveiled a statue of two life-size soldiers closing the farm’s north gates to commemorate the British, Prussian, Dutch and Belgian soldiers who died.

-Historians said up to 2,500 men died in the fighting at Hougoumont, where 7,000 troops led by the emperor's brother General Jerome Bonaparte launched many waves of attack.
+Historians said up to 2,500 men died in the fighting at Hougoumont, where 7,000 troops led by the emperor’s brother General Jerome Bonaparte launched wave after wave of attack.

-But the British and Prussian forces led by the Duke of Wellington and Marshal Bluecher held their ground and played a pivotal role in winning the day-long battle at Waterloo, south of the Belgian capital Brussels, that crushed Emperor Napoleon Bonaparte's dreams of European conquest.
+But the British and Prussian forces led by the Duke of Wellington and Marshal Bluecher held their ground and played a pivotal role in winning the day-long battle at Waterloo, south of the Belgian capital Brussels, that crushed Napoleon’s dreams of European conquest.

 Wellington said later “the success of the battle turned upon the closing of the gates at Hougoumont.”

-In the afternoon of the fateful day, a dozen men from the Coldstream Guards managed to close the north gates of the farm, whose buildings formed a rectangle, and that the French troops had managed to force.
+In the afternoon of the pivotal day, a dozen men from the Coldstream Guards managed to close the north gates of the farm that the French troops had managed to force.

 The exploit is still celebrated in Britain, particularly by the members of this regiment from northern England.

-Ten men from the Coldstream Guards wearing the red uniforms of the time symbolically opened the farm gates on Wednesday for Charles and Camilla while a bugler played the Last Post and a band played the British national anthem "God Save the Queen."
+Ten men from the Coldstream Guards wearing the red uniforms of the period symbolically opened the farm gates on Wednesday for Charles and Camilla, while a bugler played the Last Post and a band played the British national anthem “God Save the Queen.”

-In addition to Prince Charles and the Duchess of Cornwall, Princess Astrid, the sister of King Philippe of Belgium, as well as Prince Pieter-Christian of the Netherlands and the Grand Duke of Luxembourg joined the ceremonies under a warm summer sun.
+In addition to the British royals, Princess Astrid, sister of King Philippe of Belgium, as well as Prince Pieter-Christian of the Netherlands and the Grand Duke of Luxembourg joined the ceremonies under a warm summer sun.